IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-apps.md

 ### Climate Control

-Climate control in the car is usually referred to as _HVAC_ (heating, ventilcation and air conditioning).
+Climate control in the car is usually referred to as _HVAC_ (heating, ventilation and air conditioning).
 Since HVAC functionality can differ a lot between OEMs, the TomTom IndiGO platform comes with a reference implementation, providing functionality for many common HVAC requirements.
 This can be used as a starting point to implement additional functionality for the relevant car model.
 The reference